faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 In that very same interview, her "last testimony", Emma emphatically [denies that Joseph Smith practiced polygamy](https://faenrandir.github.io/a_careful_examination/context-of-emma-smiths-bom-witness/), but the data strongly suggest that she did, in fact, know about his polygamy.[^emma_lied_about_polygamy]  Emma may have felt pressure to sustain the narrative that was supporting her son and her livelihood, to some extent.
 In any event, if she was willing to lie about polygamy, then that is some reason to be skeptical of other statements delivered in the same context.

-The other option is that Emma was being fooled during the translation process by her husband.
-Could Joseph have been fooling Emma, too, on the translation of the Book of Mormon?
+Another option to consider is that perhaps Emma was being fooled by Joseph during the translation process.
 The historical record indicates that at least on some matters Joseph had no problem keeping things from Emma.
 [The Nauvoo polygamy essay](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng) states: "But Emma likely did not know about all of Joseph's sealings".
-Furthermore, if the Partridge sisters testimony can be believed, Joseph had the Partridge sisters sealed to him a second time in order to hide the first sealings (which happened behind Emma's back) from Emma's knowledge, thus leading her to believe that the second sealing was the first (see Marquardt's [Emily on the Witness Stand](https://imgur.com/a/oscY6)).
+Furthermore, if the Partridge sisters' testimony can be believed, Joseph had the Partridge sisters sealed to him a second time in order to hide the first sealings (which happened behind Emma's back) from Emma's knowledge, thus leading her to believe that the second sealing was the first (see Marquardt's [Emily on the Witness Stand](https://imgur.com/a/oscY6)).
 Either Joseph completely hid the sealings from Emma, or if the Partridge sisters' testimony is correct, then Joseph was not above performing an elaborate ritual for the purposes of deliberately deceiving his wife.
-By any estimation, Joseph was not being up-front with Emma about his sealings/marriages, so it is reasonable to be suspicious of her level of knowledge with the creation of the Book of Mormon, also.
+By any estimation, Joseph was not being up-front with Emma about his sealings/marriages, so it seems reasonable to be suspicious of her level of knowledge with the creation of the Book of Mormon, also.

 > <span style="color:red">[Arg2:5] First, Sidney Rigdon’s daughter, Nancy Rigdon Ellis, was eight years old when Parley P. Pratt and Oliver Cowdery presented her father with a copy of the Book of Mormon in their home.
 She said that she recalled the event because of the conflict that arose:</span>